How to Start an RV Park

 Also make sure your on-site personnel have the tools and equipment they need, such as hand and power tools as well as computers and mobile devices for processing payments, reviewing registrations, and managing check-ins.

-7. Marketing your RV Park
+7. Marketing your RV park

-Whether specials posted on Facebook, video tours on YouTube, drool-worthy destination photos on Pinterest, or day-in-the-life snapshots on Instagram, social media can help spread the word and build buzz about your RV park.
+Whether it’s specials posted on Facebook, video tours on YouTube, drool-worthy destination photos on Pinterest, or day-in-the-life snapshots on Instagram, social media can help spread the word and build buzz about your RV park.
+Also, review online directories such as Google Business Profiles.
+Claim and optimize your RV park’s profile so potential customers have a greater chance of finding your business when they’re researching RV parks in your area.

-A park brochure, ad in a tourist booklet, and other print materials can also be a great way to get your business in the front of people’s minds.
+A park brochure, ad in a tourist booklet, and other print materials can also be a great way to get your business in front of people’s minds.
+Finally, you don’t need to spend hours upon hours building a website and email marketing campaign, thanks to today’s prepackaged options.

 • Parks focused on a religion, social cause, or organization